agarapati/ml1/README.md

 * Predict the response time (or may total incident duration) based on location, distance to fire station, number of units responding (or any other available features).

 * Identify when incidents are most likely to occur to inform staffing decisions at fire stations.
+* Need to see if we can cluster